 Underwater galleries of natural wonders

-Then, the Mediterranean greenery growing along the whole coastline, surrounding and hiding the small coves, beautifying islands and islets.
+Then, the Mediterranean greenery grows along the coastline, surrounding and hiding the small coves, beautifying islands and islets.
 Almost every island has a secluded cave.
-Some of them are submerged and you will need diving equipment to reach them, and some of them can easily be reached by boat.
+Some of them are submerged, and you will need diving equipment to reach them, and some can easily be reached by boat.
 So put on your bathing suits, prepare your masks and snorkels, and let’s start exploring them together because we know all the best and hidden ones!

 The closest to the Old City of Dubrovnik, Betina cave is unusual and beautiful thanks to its location, buried directly in the rock surrounded by pine trees.
 Just across Betina cave, on the Island of Lokrum, there are many small, magical and quiet coves.

-Swim in the beautiful bright Green cave on island Šipan, you will have to grab snorkels and masks and swim down through the cave’s opening.
+Swim in the beautiful bright Green cave on the island of Šipan – just grab snorkels and masks and swim down through the cave’s opening.
 And, we have saved the best for last – our Mljet boat tour offers the opportunity to visit the famous Odysseus cave.
-Located on the southern coast of the island of Mljet, it is an egg-shaped cave which can be entered by sea, swimming or by a smaller boat.
+Located on the southern coast of the island of Mljet, it is an egg-shaped cave which can be entered by sea, swimming or a smaller boat.
 The best time to visit it is around noon because of the natural phenomenon you will be enchanted with.
-At that time the sunlight creates a spectrum of colors in the sea.
+At that time, the sunlight creates a spectrum of colors in the sea.

 Now, does this seem like a perfect photo and chill opportunity?
 Dubrovnik’s caves, coves, and secluded beaches and bays await you.